abramhindle/CMPUT404-project-socialdistribution/README.md

   - If your current git branch is `master` already, you can just write `git push heroku master`
   - You can use the following alias in your `.bashrc` to make this operation require less typing: `alias whateveruwant="git push heroku $(git branch --show-current):master"`

-### Other Stuff

-See project.org (plain-text/org-mode) for a description of the project.

-Make a distributed social network!

-## Contributing

-Send a pull request and be sure to update this file with your name.

 ## Contributors / Licensing